VaBezruchko/spark-clickhouse-connector/README.md

     sbt '++2.12.9 assembly'

+or two versions of scala

+    sbt '+ assembly'

 A jar with shaded dependencies will be generated to directory spark-clickhouse-connector/target/scala-2.11 e.g. spark-clickhouse-connector_2.11-2.4.0_0.23.jar

 To publish to local maven nexus